 Loads and Annuity Fees.

-If you happen to own variable annuities or load mutual funds, these products usually charge sizeable fees when you sell them.
+If you happen to own variable annuities or load mutual funds, these products usually charge sizable fees when you sell them.
 These products are controversial because of these high fees.
 However, if you already own them, your new advisor should evaluate the cost and benefit of sales of these products.
 While it may be necessary to sell them (and stay away from high fee products in the future), a good advisor should always evaluate the pros and cons and explain it to you.

-Discuss These Issues Before Making the Change
+Discuss These Issues Before Switching Financial Advisors

 Take these questions to your new advisor.
 Before you agree to make the switch, ask them how they will handle these issues.